robocrax/JellySkin/README.md

 <b>NOTE: Theme may not work when using a reverse proxy due to Content-Security-Policy.
 See fix below.</b>

-Merged theme from here, there and a few tweaks:
+<p>My compiled version.
+Merged main theme from here, another component there and a few tweaks:</p>

 ```css
   @import url("https://cdn.jsdelivr.net/gh/prayag17/JellySkin/default.css");